trj26/ARITHMETIC-LOGIC-UNIT-ALU/README.md

 "STEPS PERFORMED" include

-**Requirement Analysis**: Identified the core operations required for the ALU: addition, subtraction, AND, OR, and NOT.
+**REQUIREMENT ANALYSIS**: Identified the core operations required for the ALU: addition, subtraction, AND, OR, and NOT.
 Defined input and output specifications for the ALU.
 Two inputs A and B for binary operations.
 A single input A for unary operations like NOT.
 An operation selector signal (OpCode) to determine the desired operation.
 Output for the operation's result and a CarryOut signal for addition/subtraction if applicable.

 **DESIGN IMPLEMENTATION**: Created a modular design to allow scalability and reuse.
 Implemented the following functional blocks: Addition Block: Used a binary adder (Ripple Carry Adder or any efficient method).
 Subtraction Block: Leveraged two's complement addition to perform subtraction.
 Logic Blocks: Designed basic gates for AND, OR, and NOT operations.
 Integrated all functional blocks using a multiplexer controlled by the OpCode.